 What is the best age to be then?

 My glamorous grandmother – whose daily toilette would take around three hours – used to muse out loud whilst I sat watching her elaborate routine, waiting to go rollerskating, agonisingly impatient through the makeup, the removal of curlers, the backcombing and spraying, the relentless chainsmoking.
 And her favourite musings were about the best times in her life.

-I’m 50 next year and I can’t help feeling that the best is yet to come
+I’m 50 today and I can’t help feeling that the best is yet to come

 She’d led a charmed life; one of the beautiful people, she’d taken lovers through the war and then revived her marriage, spent time modeling in Paris, travelled to exotic locations like Istanbul when travel was still very much a luxury.
 And she always said if she could be any age again it would be 40.
 “Old enough to know better, young enough to still have fun,” she used to say.

 15 year old me couldn’t understand that at all, but I get it now.
 I think it helped that by their 40s my grandfather had made a few quid, so life was pretty cushy.
 She’d never had to work or worry.
 But as we age more slowly and live longer now, I’m reckoning on her 40 being equivalent to today’s 50-55.
 I’m 50 today and I can’t help feeling that the best is yet to come.